April 22, 2019 - Kate

 But if you choose to get off the beaten path a little, you’ll find that there are free experiences everywhere.
 Iceland is home to over 10,000 waterfalls and many, many hot springs that you can take in free of charge.
 Another experience to consider is driving around the Ring Road, a single road that takes you all around the island and is lined with incredible (and free) vistas to see and things to do.

 Iceland is known for many things, but their cuisine isn’t necessarily one of them.
-Plus, their restaurants tend to be extremely pricey–you might pay upwards of $20 for a very simple breakfast.
+Plus, their restaurants tend to be extremely pricey –you might pay upwards of $20 for a very simple breakfast.
 Rather than spending a big chunk of change eating food that you’re not even all that excited about, we highly suggest you make your own food while in Iceland.
+Here’s an article we wrote on how to create a travel budget and actually stick to it!

 In the unfortunate event that your car breaks down, you get injured while hiking a volcano, or some other blunder arises, dealing with it could end up being the single most expensive part of your trip to Iceland.
 That’s where travel insurance comes in.

 This might sound like small savings, but it’ll really add up.
 The thing is, Iceland has natural drinkable water almost everywhere, so you can literally fill up your container on the roadside as you travel throughout Iceland.
 If you opt to buy bottled water, it’ll cost you around 375.00 ISK, or $3.00 USD.
-If you’re drinking as much water as you should be each day–half of your body weight in ounces, that is–you’ll end up spending a pretty penny on something that you could easily be getting for free.
+If you’re drinking as much water as you should be each day –half of your body weight in ounces, that is– you’ll end up spending a pretty penny on something that you could easily be getting for free.
+Use our packing checklist to make sure you don’t forget to pack anything else!